zachjjohns/emojional-starter/README.md

 **Iteration 2:** Level Up

-As a user, it may be a little confusing if you get the sme response twice in a row (you may wonder, did that "work"?).
+As a user, it may be a little confusing if you get the same response twice in a row (you may wonder, did that "work"?).
 Write your code in a way that doesn't allow a user to get a "random" answer two times a row.
 You may have noticed that the "example" site linked above does not have this functionality.

 ### Possible Responses

-You are not required to use these specific phrases, we just provide them to save you time!

-**Very Happy Emoji**
-- "You go!"
-- "Your smile just cheered me up!"
-- "YAY!"

-**Silly Emoji**
-- "Interesting response"
-- "Sounds ... good?"
-- "Me too."

-**Sad Emoji**
-- "Do you want to talk?"
-- "Keep your head up"
-- "We can cry together!"
-- "What can I do?"
+Possible reponses for each emoji are stored in an object in your JavaScript file.
+Feel free to change or add to this list if you'd like!